1. Prague region

 12. Olomouc region

 The environment of the Olomouc region is largely determined by diverse natural conditions.
 Local nature and monuments – such as the Bouzov and Šternberk castles, or the center of the regional capital Olomouc – attracts tourists, cyclists, and skiers.
 While the northern part of the region is covered by the protected landscape area of Jeseníky with the highest mountain of Praděd (1491 metres above sea level), the southern part is made up of the flat Haná.
 While Haná is associated with rich folklore and it is also economically stable, the regions near the mountains are beautiful but due to their lower accessibility and historical changes (the displacement of the German population), they are economically weaker.
 The region has a tradition of food (Olma, Zubr brewery), engineering (Agrostroj), and woodworking industry, the last of which is mostly found near the mountains.
-The legendary furniture manufacturer TON is also located in the region, in the town of Bystřice pod Hostýnem.

 13. Moravian-Silesian region